meker12/commerce-channels.en/help/channel-manager/guide-overview.md

 [!DNL Channel Manager] has two areas for administrators:

-* The Admin: Use this area to access the configuration UI, the product catalog, and order.
+* **The Admin**– Use this area to access the configuration UI, the product catalog, and order.
-* The command-line interface: Use this tool to execute installation and backend configuration tasks.
+* **The command-line interface**– Use this tool to execute installation and backend configuration tasks.

 This guide covers:

 * All [!DNL Channel Manager]-specific tasks that are done from the Commerce Admin.
 * All [!DNL Channel Manager]-specific tasks that are done using from the command line.

-This guide does not cover the core capabilities of Adobe Commerce and Magento Open Source.
+For details about managing your [!DNL Commerce] platform, projects, and websites, see the Adobe Commerce and Magento Open Source user and developer guides.

-## Additional documentation
+## Additional Documentation

 | Guide                                                                | Description                                                                                        |
 |----------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|